 HUD Awards New Funding to Expand Housing Supply and Choice

-The Department of Housing and Urban Development (HUD) recently awarded two types of funding intended to expand supply of and access to housing:
+The Department of Housing and Urban Development (HUD) recently awarded three types of funding intended to expand supply of and access to housing:

 The PRO Housing grants were announced by Vice President Kamala Harris and will be awarded to more than 20 communities actively taking steps and demonstrating progress toward addressing the primary cause of homelessness: the shortage of affordable housing.
 Grantees will update state and local housing plans, revise land-use policies, and streamline the permitting process for housing construction to preserve existing affordable housing units, provide development subsidies to create new affordable units, and increase access to homeownership.
 Later this year, HUD will release an additional $100 million for round two of the competition.
 The president also included an additional $100 million for this program in his FY 25 budget.
 Read the full announcement.